Join our blog community to stay informed and receive fresh content and actionable tips directly in your inbox.

-Once you’ve compiled that information, the formula looks like this:
+Once you’ve compiled that information, your formula will look like the following:

 Customer Retention Rate = [(E-N) / S] X 100

-Customer lifetime value (CLV) is an educated prediction of the total revenue expected from a single customer throughout the transactional relationship.
+Customer lifetime value (CLV) is an educated prediction of the total sales revenue expected from a single customer throughout the transactional relationship.
 Unlike sales quotas, CLV encourages sales reps to develop mutual connections with their prospects.

-The CLV metric is vital for understanding the type of buyer personas that are the most profitable to tailor your sales strategies to target similar customers.
+The CLV metric is vital for understanding the type of buyer personas that are the most profitable and to tailor your sales strategies to target similar customers.

 To configure the CLV metric, start by multiplying the average customer retention rate by the average number of purchases.
 Once you have the total, multiply that number by the average deal total.

 CLV = (average customer retention rate) X (average number of purchases) X (average deal total)

 Work-styles may be changing, but there are still ways to keep track of your sales team’s productivity and success by tracking KPIs for sales.
-Thoroughly evaluate the metrics against the set goals for your team to ensure proper tracking, improve siloed workflows, and ramp up sales productivity.
+Above all else, thoroughly evaluating metrics against the set goals for your team ensures proper tracking, improved workflows, and ramped up sales productivity.